recycledthoughts/presentations/README.md

 presentations
 =============

-Presentations that I have given or contributed to.
+Presentations that we have given or contributed to.